facebook/buck2/README.md

 Buck2 currently **does not have a stable release tag at this time**.
 Pre-release tags/binaries, and stable tags/binaries, will come at later dates.
 Despite that, it is used extensively inside of Meta on vast amounts of code every day, and [buck2-prelude](/prelude/) is the same code used internally for all these builds, as well.
+(However, Meta retains large amounts of Starlark code which builds on top of the prelude.)

 Meta just uses the latest committed `HEAD` version of Buck2 at all times.
 Your mileage may vary &mdash; but at the moment, tracking `HEAD` is ideal for